james-ralph8555/portfolio-strategies/README_WEB.md

 - The **Results** page shows all backtest results
 - Click "View" to see detailed strategy performance
 - Includes portfolio values, trades, and performance metrics

+### 4.1 Time Series Viewer (Plotly.js)

+- In the unified interface, use the "Time Series Viewer" section to:
+  - Add market symbols from the fetched Market Data panel
+  - Add backtest portfolio value series for any completed strategy
+  - Toggle normalization to compare series on the same scale (index 100)
+  - Show/Hide or Remove individual series
+  - The chart updates dynamically when market data is re-fetched or new backtest results arrive

+Notes:

+- Market symbols must be fetched first via the Market Data panel to appear in the viewer.
+- Backtest series are loaded on demand and cached; they auto-refresh when the backend broadcasts completion events over WebSocket.

 ### 5. Dashboard Overview